-The OCF of 1.43% was more expensive than those of similar externally managed funds.
+The OCF of 0.84% compared favourably with those of similar externally managed funds.

-Note that EPFL has not charged an entry fee, exit fee or any other event-based fees on this Fund.
+Note that there is not a performance fee and that EPFL has not charged an entry fee, exit fee or any other event-based fees on this Fund.